thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 Last-Modified: <datestamp>
 ~~~

-HEAD requests can be used by clients to cheaply determine if the directory has
+HEAD requests can be used by Clients to cheaply determine if the directory has
 changed.
-The Origin server SHOULD issue a Last-Modified header with the date
+The Origin server SHOULD issue a `Last-Modified` header with the date
 stamp of when the key directory resource was last modified.

-If issuing a Last-Modified header, the Origin server SHOULD support the correct
+If issuing a `Last-Modified` header, the Origin server SHOULD support the correct
-response to a 'If-Modified-Since' HTTP GET or HEAD request, returning the
+response to a `If-Modified-Since` HTTP GET or HEAD request, returning the
 appropriate HTTP status codes {{HTTP-CACHE}}.

 It is RECOMMENDED that Mirrors support Last-Modified and 'If-Modified-Since'